-Researchers are now a step closer to finding treatment for dengue feverJuly 31st, 2014 in Diseases, Conditions, Syndromes /
+Researchers are now a step closer to finding treatment for dengue feverJuly 31, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 There have been several news reports that the world's first dengue vaccine will be available next year.
 However, the latest clinical trials show that the vaccine only provides a protection of around 50 per cent for DENV-2 and DENV-1, which are commonly found in Singapore.